Child Abuse More Common Than People Realize

 Invisible Scars: Childhood abuse almost always results in long term psychological, emotional and physical damage and can cause long terms problems including difficulty in relationships, substance abuse and loss of education and income earning potential.

-You Are Not Alone: Legally, we are not allowed to say we are the Best Sexual Abuse lawyers in Halifax, Nova Scotia.
+You Are Not Alone: Legally, we are not allowed to say we are the Best Sexual Abuse lawyer in Halifax, Nova Scotia.
 No one can.
 You will need to judge for yourself.
 But before you hire a lawyer for your abuse claim; take a few minutes to watch our educational videos, order your free copy of Breaking the Silence: The Survivor’s Guide to Abuse Claims or just give us a call to get some more information that may help you.

-McKiggan Hebert Lawyers has received significant recognition acting for victims of sexual abuse.
+McKiggan Hebert has received significant recognition acting for victims of sexual abuse.
 We are sensitive to the unique needs and problems associated with childhood abuse.